How long should a school dance be?

 Can the students learn the dances in advance?

-An organised, pre-rehearsed programme is best and most schools now adopt this method.
-Typically, each year group would learn a dance and ‘demonstrate’ that on the night.
-This has the advantage of attracting a large parent turnout as well as enhancing the children’s enthusiasm.
+An organised, pre-rehearsed programme is best, and many schools adopt this method.
+Typically, each year group would learn a dance at school and ‘demonstrate’ that on the night.
+This has the advantage of attracting a large parent turnout, as well as enhancing the children’s enthusiasm.

-The programme would normally be developed by your PE teacher and, in smaller schools, rehearsed during activity time under the supervision of the class teachers.
-However, we understand that fitting practice sessions into a busy school life can be difficult – so, we are happy to teach the dances ‘on the night’, and this method is still very effective.
+The programme would generally be developed by your PE teacher or a music teacher and, in smaller schools, rehearsed during activity time under the supervision of the class teachers.
+However, we understand that fitting practice sessions into a busy school life can be difficult—so, we are happy to teach the dances ‘on the night’, and this method is still very effective.

 Are there any resources available for teaching the dances?